Jon Kent (DC Comics): Superman & Lois

 In season 4, Jonathan gains his own superpowers.
 He seemingly gains all of his Kryptonian powers at once and quickly gets the hang of his new abilities, although he seems to be slightly less skilled in using them more acutely than to Jordan due to his inexperience compared to Jordan's years of practice and training.
 This combined with failing to save their father from Doomsday leads Jordan to pause his superheroics for a bit, but is forced back into it with the impending threat of Lex Luthor from the family.
 Though they are not as strong as Clark, the family figures out that the two can be a serious threat if they work together, which allow Clark and John Henry Irons to defeat Doomsday.
 After Lex is arrested, Clark gives Jordan and Jonathan their own superhero suits to assist him in protecting the world with him and the Irons.
 The twins grow up, marry, and have several children of their own, and were present during both of their parents' deaths.

 In the Bizarro World, first featured in the episode "Bizarros in a Bizarro World", Superman's family are celebrities and a family of heroes.
 Jonathan has powers instead of Jordan and is known to the world as Jon-El, son of Kal-El, and saving the world with his father.
 His superhero outfit consists of a black leather jacket and boots, red pants and leather gloves, and a black T-shirt with the "S-shield".
 However, Jonathan eventually turns against his parents and allies with his uncle Tal-Rho and the cult leader Ally Allston in their effort to take over the world.
 Jonathan later travels to prime Earth to merge with his other self.
 After attacking Superman, his family and friends, Bizarro Jonathan is eventually beaten by Jordan.
 He later escapes prison with the help of Bizarro Lana, but is sent back into government custody when Jordan and Natalie Irons defeat them.

 In the Bizarro World, located in an inverse dimension, Jonathan's powers and weaknesses are different from Jordan's.
 While they have some similar powers, other powers and weaknesses are the complete opposite.
 Jonathan gains strength and powers from a red sun and kryptonite, while a yellow sun weakens him, and having freeze vision and fire breath instead of heat vision and freezing breath.
 Although due to being only half-Kryptonian, unlike his father Bizarro, Jon-El does not appear to be weakened by X-kryptonite.

+Animations

 Teen Titans Go!

 Jon Kent makes a cameo appearance in the Teen Titans Go! episode "Chicken in the Cradle".